NATO Enlargement to Sweden and Finland

 resolution of ratification, and the full Senate approved it on August 3, 2022, by a vote of 95-1.
 President

-U.S. approval process.
-In the 117th Congress, the House passed a resolution of support for Finland and
+U.S. ratification process.
+The House also passed a resolution of support for Finland and Sweden’s NATO

 Congressional Research Service